Satellite Operator Financials Facing Significant HTS Impact

 New NSR Study Finds Revenues, CAPEX, and Other Metrics Altered Significantly by Advent of GEO-HTS Payloads

 “GEO-HTS payloads have had a dramatic impact on CAPEX cycles of satellite operators.
-We now see operators being able to minimize CAPEX by investing in one big GEO-HTS payload rather than 2-3 FSS satellites, and still end up with more capacity, which in a vacuum is a good thing”, states Blaine Curcio, Senior Analyst and report author.
-“What we’ve not yet seen is the end result—do our traditional FSS satellites with transponder counts in the dozens just become obsolete?
-Or is there still value in having 30 traditional transponders on a satellite, a few orbital slots away from one that has 300?
-These questions become important when even the 30 transponder satellite is, on paper, a $250M asset”, adds Curcio.
+We now see operators being able to minimize CAPEX by investing in one big GEO-HTS payload rather than 2-3 FSS satellites, and still end up with more capacity, which in a vacuum is a good thing”, states NSR.
+“What we’ve not yet seen is the end result—do our traditional FSS satellites, with transponder counts in the dozens, just become obsolete?
+Or is there still value in having 30 traditional transponders on a satellite a few orbital slots away from one that has 300?
+These questions become important when even the 30 transponder satellite is, on paper, a $250M asset”, adds NSR.

 Beyond this, 2014 saw the Big Four’s overall revenue decline by over $200M in U.S. Dollar terms, with Intelsat leading the charge with significant revenue woes, and a strong dollar weakening decent revenue growth at SES and Eutelsat.
 Regional players performed better overall, with some outliers losing significantly due to currency exchange rates, but most faring quite well.
 Growth continues to come from GEO-HTS payloads, though whether a dramatic drop in pricing will really expand the total addressable market remains up for debate.
 MSS operators covered in this study, as well as a number of FSS operators, will need to rely on niche value-adds such as connectivity anywhere or high throughput per beam, but how long this will remain a justification for higher bandwidth costs is unclear.

 About the Report